BenayounP/AndroidMovieDataBase/documentation/meta/Bibliography.md

 ## Links

 ### Architecture
-* How to create a multi gradle module app
+* How to create a multi Gradle module app
   * [Personal blog from Nikola K.](https://cinnamon.agency/blog/post/multi_module_apps_with_kotlin_and_dagger)
 * How to create an offline first app :
   * [Android developers post](https://developer.android.com/topic/architecture/data-layer/offline-first)